ghas-lab-templates/exercises/module-1.md

 #### Discussion Points
 -  What are the advantages of using the built-in Automatic Dependency Submission feature over manually submitting dependency graphs?
--  Why is it important to have a complete and accurate dependency graph?
-How can incomplete graphs affect project security and maintenance?
-- How does the built-in Automatic Dependency Submission feature compare to using the Dependency Submission Action in terms of ease of use and integration with existing workflows?

 ### Lab 5 - Software Bill Of Materials (SBOM) Generation and Attestations